-JOR 101\
+JOR 101

-Introduction to Journalism and News Reporting
+Introduction to Journalism & News Writing • 3 credits

-A beginner's course in gathering and writing news.
-Topics include: definition of news, writing leads and building a story, the law of libel, and news sources.
-The focus of the course is writing in a terse, accurate Associated Press style.
+A beginner's course in gathering and writing the news.
+Topics include definition of news, writing leads and building the story, the law of libel, and news sources.
+The focus of the course is on writing in a terse, accurate Associated Press style.
+Prerequisites: ENG 101/101A